 Tracked back well and cut out a threatening Rotherham attack.
 While he’s not the best defender, I wonder if he could be deployed as a wingback while we’re playing a system that doesn’t use traditional wingers.

-- Notes on Huddersfield Town’s 4-1 cup win over Manchester United U21s
+- The best performance of the season – Notes on Huddersfield Town’s 4-0 win over Cambridge United

-- Predicted Huddersfield Town lineup to take on Manchester United U21s
+- Predicted Huddersfield Town XI to take on Cambridge United

-- The Herbie Kane Soap Opera – Notes on Huddersfield Town’s 2-0 win over Barnsley
+- Town win in spite of spurned chances – Notes on Huddersfield Town’s 2-0 win over Leyton Orient

 Well they say every dog has its day and yesterday I agree was ‘your new mate’ Schofield’s.
 Best game he’s had for Town by a country mile.
 He still flaps pathetically at high balls and he still has the tendency to rewrite the goalkeeping manual by staying planted to his line rather than narrowing the shooting angle but give credit where credit is due and yesterday he was the only player to come out of it with any credit.